 - The CAN-SPAM act requires businesses to provide the consumer with a clear and easily accessible option to opt-out or to stop receiving messages.

-- It is best to provide your costumers with a simple a way of opting out from receiving marketing messages via Most businesses provide a simple STOP message to opt-out of the SMS marketing program.
+- It is best to provide your costumers with a simple way of opting out from receiving marketing messages via Most businesses provide a simple STOP message to opt-out of the SMS marketing program.

 - You also need to honor an opt-out request received via any other channel that you can be contacted on, for example, via email or by a phone call.